iOS Developer Switching to Flutter: What I Wish I Knew Sooner

 Surprise #5: Platform Channels Are Straightforward

 My biggest fear was losing access to native iOS APIs.
-In practice, Flutter's platform channels make it easy to call native code:
+Platform channels made it easy:

-- HealthKit integration — we wrote a thin Swift layer and called it from Dart
+- HealthKit integration: a thin Swift layer called from Dart

-- CallKit — native call UI handled in Swift, events bridged to Flutter
+- CallKit: native call UI in Swift, events bridged to Flutter

-- WebRTC — used a Flutter plugin with custom native modifications
+- WebRTC: a Flutter plugin with custom native modifications

-- APNS — push notifications handled natively with events forwarded to Dart
+- APNS: push notifications handled natively, events forwarded to Dart

-The pattern is consistent: write the native code in Swift/Kotlin, define a channel, serialize the data.
-It works reliably.
+The pattern is always the same: write the native code in Swift/Kotlin, define a channel, serialize the data.

 What I Still Miss from Native iOS

-- Animations — Core Animation in UIKit gives you pixel-level control.
-Flutter's animation system is good but different.
+- Animations: Core Animation gives you control down to the pixel.
+Flutter's system is good but different.

-- Platform feel — Despite Material and Cupertino widgets, Flutter apps don't feel 100% native.
-Close, but not identical.
+- Platform feel: despite Material and Cupertino widgets, Flutter apps don't feel 100% native.
+Close, not identical.

-- Xcode Instruments — Flutter's DevTools are improving, but Instruments is still superior for performance profiling.
+- Xcode Instruments: DevTools are improving, but Instruments is still better for profiling.

-- App size — Flutter apps are larger than equivalent native apps.
-Our patient app is about 15 MB larger than it would be as a pure Swift app.
+- App size: our patient app is about 15 MB larger than it would be as a pure Swift app.

 My Advice for iOS Developers Considering Flutter

-- Don't fight the framework. — Embrace the declarative approach instead of trying to make Flutter work like UIKit.
+- Don't fight the framework.: Embrace the declarative approach instead of making Flutter act like UIKit.

-- Learn Dart properly. — Don't skim it.
-Spend a weekend understanding null safety, futures, streams, and isolates.
+- Learn Dart properly.: Spend a weekend on null safety, futures, streams, and isolates.

-- Keep your native skills sharp. — You'll need them for platform channels, debugging, and understanding platform behavior.
+- Keep your native skills sharp.: You'll need them for platform channels, debugging, and platform behavior.

-- Build something real. — Tutorials won't give you the production experience.
+- Build something real.: Tutorials won't give you production experience.
 Pick a side project and ship it.

-The transition took me about 2 months to feel productive and 6 months to feel confident.
-It was worth it — we now ship features to both platforms simultaneously with a single team.
+It took about 2 months to feel productive and 6 months to feel confident.
+We now ship features to both platforms at once with a single team.